 Effect of omega-3 on male fertility

 In men, sperm quality is a key indicator of fertility.
 Research suggests that omega-3 fatty acids, particularly DHA, are vital for sperm health.
-DHA is a major component of the sperm membrane, and adequate levels are associated with improved membrane fluidity and flexibility, which is essential for sperm functionality, including motility and ability to fertilize an egg.
-Studies have shown that men with higher omega-3 intake may have improved sperm concentration, motility and morphology, which could improve fertility rates.
+DHA is a major component of the sperm membrane, and adequate levels are associated with improved membrane fluidity and flexibility, which is essential for sperm functionality, including motility and the ability to fertilise an egg.
+Studies have shown that men with a higher intake of omega-3 may have improved sperm concentration, motility and morphology, which could improve fertility rates.

 Effect of omega-3 on female fertility

-On the female side, omega-3s also play a role in fertility, influencing menstrual cycles and improving egg health.
-The balance of essential fatty acids in the body can affect hormone levels, including those involved in reproduction, such as estrogen and progesterone.
-Omega-3s can help regulate these hormone levels, contributing to a more favorable environment for conception.
-What's more, DHA is also crucial to egg health and quality, as it contributes to the fluidity of cell membranes, promoting a better environment for fertilization and early embryonic development.
+On the female side, omega-3s also play a role in fertility, notably by influencing menstrual cycles and improving egg health.
+The balance of essential fatty acids in the body can affect hormone levels, including those involved in reproduction, such as oestrogen and progesterone.
+Omega-3s can help regulate these hormone levels, contributing to a more favourable environment for conception.
+What’s more, DHA is also crucial to the health and quality of eggs, as it contributes to the fluidity of cell membranes, promoting a better environment for fertilisation and early embryonic development.

 The role of fatty acids in hormonal and reproductive health